 Drinking alcohol is detrimental because it causes a hangover, negatively impacting cognition and mental function.

-A glass of red wine may be beneficial due to its antioxidants but it's very simple to slip into unhealthy drinking and a hangover .
+According to the National Institute of Health, a glass of red wine may be beneficial due to its antioxidants but it's very simple to slip into unhealthy drinking and a hangover .

 Factors influencing this include:

 - A large amount of alcohol consumption in a short period, like more than six glasses (alcohol abuse).

 - Sleep deprivation, which lowers brain and bodily recovery time.